One-room apartment, 38 m²

 Moscow, Russia, 2019

-The project is entirely built on the basic wish - to create a calm and integral space.
-For the color picker, we used three primary colors with low chromaticity.
-To avoid oversaturation, they abandoned bulky furniture and decor.
-We are not the first to talk about the influence of information noise; residents of a big city are the target audience of excess information and stress.
-Clean lines with the help of light weave the space into a single "cocoon".
-Form architecture is built around functionality and prioritizing important things.
-The apartment has no partitions, only the bathroom is separated, the rest of the zones are arranged in the same area.
-Two cabinets form the entrance hall, storage and wardrobe, as well as a washing machine and bulky household items in one of the cabinets.
-The entrance hall does not evoke a sense of alienation, the door is painted in the color of the walls.
-The living part of the apartment, in which the kitchen is as light as possible, was disguised as ordinary cabinets.
-A soft sofa module is located in the center.
-For the project, luminaires with an acute angle of focused light were chosen so that the light spreads across the white floor, without giving highlighted spots on the walls.
+The project is entirely built on the main wish - to create a calm and whole space.
+As for the color palette, we used three low chroma primary colors.
+To avoid oversaturation, bulky furniture and decor were abandoned.
+We are not the first to talk about the impact of information noise, the inhabitants of a big city are the target audience of excessive information and stress.
+Clean lines with the help of light weave space into a single cocoon.
+Forms architecture is built around functionality and prioritizing the important things.
+There are no partitions in the apartment, only the bathroom is separated, the rest of the zones are arranged on the same square.
+Two closets form the hallway, storage and wardrobe, and one of the closets houses a washing machine and bulky household items.
+The entrance hall does not cause a feeling of alienation, the door is painted in the color of the walls.
+The residential part of the apartment, in which the kitchen is as light as possible, was disguised as ordinary cabinets.
+In the center is a soft sofa module.
+Luminaires with a sharp angle of focused light were chosen for the project, so that the light spreads over the white floor without giving bright spots on the walls.
 This creates a more comfortable environment by creating a sense of depth.
 Also, colors with low chromaticity are susceptible to the influence of natural light.
-Shadows, light and penumbra follow their daily order, changing the color and mood of the space.
-This is the answer to the question about the lack of other colors besides the three basic ones.
+Shadows, light and penumbra follow their daily routine, changing the color and mood of the space.
+This is the answer to the question about the lack of other colors besides the three primary ones.
 It was the client's wish to create a minimalistic environment, but the materials must be resistant to cleaning.
-The surface of the walls and floor is covered with strong compounds.
+The surface of the walls and floor are covered with strong compounds.